| Dim | Name | Owner | What it measures |

 |---|---|

-| MED-EL Julia, Lex, Marina |
+| MED-EL Lex (primary) |

-Fill Impact (I) on every task before sprint planning.
-Can create tasks directly in Backlog with I pre-filled.
-In sprint planning: advocate for tasks; ask about Confidence if a task ranks lower than expected. |
+Holds the Impact (I) score — MED-EL's strategic judgment on goal contribution.
+Fills I before sprint planning.
+In sprint planning: advocates for tasks, challenges Confidence scores if a task ranks lower than expected. |

 | Coopers PM Gabriela |

-Fill Confidence (C) within 24h of task submission.
+Manages the task pipeline across all phases.
+Fill Confidence (C) within 24h of task entering RICE pipeline.
 Flag tasks where C=25% and explain what's needed to improve scope.
 Facilitate or co-facilitate sprint planning. |

-| Coopers dev Fabiano |
+| Coopers PO Fabiano |

-Fill Dev Effort (E) and Dependency within 24h of task submission.
+Fill Dev Effort (E) and Dependency within 24h of task entering RICE pipeline.
 Lead the dependency walkthrough in sprint planning.
 Report available capacity at sprint start. |

 Q1 — What defines an "active user" for Reach?
 R is expressed as % of active users — but "active" is currently undefined.
 Does viewing the feed count?
 Liking a post?
 Sending a message?
 The threshold likely differs by role (a Mentor who reads but doesn't post is still engaged; a Candidate who logs in once and never returns is not).
 Until this is defined, R values are estimates and RICE scores are directional only, not reliable for comparison.
 This must be resolved before the first scored sprint.